Esri/arcgis-runtime-samples-android/java/blend-renderer/README.md

 ## Use case

-`BlendRenderer` can be used to apply a color ramp to a hillshade to emphasize areas of high or low elevation.
-A `BlendRenderer` can also be used to add a hillshade effect to aerial or satellite imagery, thereby making changes in elevation more visible.
+A blend renderer can be used to apply a color ramp to a hillshade to emphasize areas of high or low elevation.
+A blend renderer can also be used to add a hillshade effect to aerial or satellite imagery, thereby making changes in elevation more visible.

 ## How to use the sample